-In the case of the over-production of aluminium, consider a tax per unit equal to the MEC at 0Qs.
-This corresponds to BD in Fig 7.
-When such a tax is imposed by the government, it has the same effect as an increase in the cost of production, MPC is raised to MPC' as the aluminium producer is forced to internalise the external cost that he generates.
+In the case of the over-production of aluminium, consider a tax per unit equal to the MEC at $OQ_s$ .
+This corresponds to BD in Figure 8.
+When such a tax is imposed by the government, it has the same effect as an increase in the cost of production for the aluminium producer.
+MPC is therefore raised to MPC' as the aluminium producer is forced to internalise the external cost that he generates (MPC' = MPC + MEC).

-In other words, with the tax per unit that is equal to MEC at OQs, the producer now bears the external cost.
-The producer will respond by reducing the output level to $0Q_S$ units as he seeks to equate MPC' (MPC+ Tax) which coincides with the MSC and MPB (=MSB).
-Hence, socially optimal level of production, $0Q_S$, is achieved now that MSC=MSB.
+In other words, with the tax per unit that is equal to MEC at OQs, the producer now has to factor in the external cost as part of his costs.
+As a result, the producer will respond by reducing the output level to $OQ_s$ units as he seeks to equate MPC' (MPC+ Tax) which coincides with the MSC and MPB (=MSB).
+Hence, socially optimal level of production, $OQ_s$ , is achieved now that MSC=MSB.